urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/16 JDK API.md

       int lastIndexOf(String)
       int indexOf(String)
       toString()
-  StringBuilder class
+      void setLength(int)
+        Truncates the existing string to the length passed as argument StringBuilder class
-    Inherits from AbstractStringBuilder, and it is its default and most popular implementation StringBuffer class
+    Inherits from AbstractStringBuilder, and it is its default and most popular implementation It is final
+  StringBuffer class
     Inherits from AbstractStringBuilder
+    It is final
     It is thread safe, and works essentially the same as StringBuilder Its performance is lower compared to StringBuilder